wavemaker/docs/website/blog/2021-08-23-Accessibility-in-WaveMaker.md

 :::

-### Keyboard navigation
+### Keyboard Navigation

-To navigate well within a form make use of **Tab Index** property from the *Properties Tab*.
+To navigate well within a form, use the **Tab Index** property from the *Properties* tab.

 ![Tab Index property](/learn/assets/tab-index-property.png)

 :::warning
-For form inputs in a live form the *hint* text will not only add **"aria-label"** attribute but also a "Help Text" below the input field.
+For form inputs in a live form, the *hint* text will not only add an **aria-label** attribute but also a *Help Text* below the input field.
 :::

 ### Others

-Effective use of color contrast is also an important aspect to make your app accessible.
+Effective use of color contrast is also an important aspect of making your app accessible.
 WCAG 2.0 level "AA" requires a contrast ratio of at least **4.5:1** for normal text and **3:1** for large text.
 WCAG 2.1 requires a contrast ratio of at least **3:1** for graphics and user interface components (such as form input borders).
 WCAG Level "AAA" requires a contrast ratio of at least **7:1** for normal text and **4.5:1** for large text.
 [Check](https://webaim.org/resources/contrastchecker/) the color contrast ratio before designing or developing any application.